blairanderson/serverlessconsultants/plugins/topics/domain.md

 ---
 # NOTE: THIS FILE IS GENERATED - DO NOT ATTEMPT TO CREATE A PULL REQUEST TO UPDATE THE DATA.
 layout: topic
-topic: aws
+topic: domain
-title: aws Serverless Plugins
+title: domain Serverless Plugins
-description: '39 aws ServerLess Plugins'
+description: '1 domain ServerLess Plugins'
-count: 39
+count: 1
 ---